- Movie Reviews

-Parental guidance recommended under 6 due to scary scenes and themes
+Parental guidance under 6 (scary scenes and themes)

 This topic contains:

 |Children under 6||Parental guidance recommended due to scary scenes and themes.|

 |Children aged 6 and over||Ok for this age group.|